onepanelio/core-docs/docs/reference/workflows/templates.md

 ## Artifacts

 When running Workflows, it is very common to have steps that generate or consume artifacts.
-Often, the output artifacts of one step may be used as input artifacts to a subsequent step.
+Often, the output artifacts of one task may be used as input artifacts to a subsequent task.

 Example below shows how you can download or upload artifacts from or to different object storage locations: